 In this section, we discuss the collision properties for two Na$^{39}$K molecules in the presence of static-field shielding.
 We focus on the effects of hyperfine structure, but begin by summarizing the results of spin-free calculations.
 The red and black lines in Fig.\ \ref{fig:Na39K:rates} show the rate coefficients for elastic scattering and total loss, calculated with the basis set of ref.\ \cite{Mukherjee:alkali:2024}, with $L_\textrm{max}=20$.
 Shielding is effective at fields between 6.8 and 7.4 kV/cm.

 To investigate the effects of hyperfine structure, we need to use much smaller basis sets of rotor functions and much smaller $L_\textrm{max}$.
-As described in Sec.\ \ref{sec:basis}, we include 14 rotor pair functions in class 1, giving a basis set with $N_\textrm{pair}=3224$.
-We include all spin functions of Na$^{39}$K for each rotor level in the basis set, with $L_\textrm{max}=4$, so that the basis set is called spin-N3224-L4; it contains a total of 4812 functions.
+As described in Sec.\ \ref{sec:basis}, we include 14 rotor pairs in class 1.
+When combined with all possible spin functions of Na$^{39}$K, this gives 3224 pair functions.
+We use $L_\textrm{max} = 4$, so that the basis set is called spin-N3224-L4; it contains a total of 4812 functions.
 We carry out coupled-channel calculations for different initial spin states as a function of static electric field to study $\delta\alpha_{jj'}$ and the rates of spin-changing inelastic collisions.

 For Na$^{39}$K, the spin states with the largest and smallest values of $d_j$ are those with $(m_{i,\textrm{Na}}, m_{i,^{39}\textrm{K}})^\pm=(-3/2,3/2)^+$ and $(-1/2,1/2)^-$.
 The spin-free scattering length $\alpha_0(F)$ is shown in Fig.\ \ref{fig:Na39K_diff-a}(a) and the deviations $\delta\alpha_{jj'}(F)$ for collisions involving these two states are shown by the solid lines in Fig.\ \ref{fig:Na39K_diff-a}(b).
 The deviations are approximately equal and opposite for these two spin states, and close to zero for their combination.
 This is expected from Eq.\ \ref{eq:Delta-alpha}, because the two states have almost equal and opposite values of $\Delta d_j$.
 We have confirmed that $\delta\alpha_{jj'}$ (at fixed field) is accurately proportional to $\Delta d_j+\Delta d_{j'}$ for any combination $j+j^{\prime}$.
 All remaining spin combinations produce $\delta\alpha_{jj'}$ within the bounds set by the red and blue curves.
 The results show that scattering lengths are independent of spin state to within about 0.25\% at $F=7.1$ kV/cm, where shielding is most effective.